In accordance with ACGME requirements, our fellows are expected to complete at least one scholarly activity work product.

 You will have the opportunity to interact with a variety of research mentors within the core neonatal faculty or the Department of Pediatrics.

 Our fellows have been successful in writing and receiving research grants, such as NRP young investigator grants.
-They have consistently won awards and accolades for their research at local, regional and national forums.
+They have consistently won awards and accolades for their research at local, regional, national and international forums.
 Fellow presentations at these conferences are supported and encouraged.

 We have an active research program led by divisional faculty.
 Our unique ovine research facility and protocol at the Center for Developmental Biology of the Lung (CDBL) has led to pioneering research in the fields of fetal to newborn transition, pulmonary hypertension, surfactant development, neonatal resuscitation and oxygen use.